-Christopher Kiver is director of choral activities at Pennsylvania State University where he directs the Concert Choir and Glee Club, oversees the graduate choral conducting program, and teaches classes in choral conducting and choral literature.
-He is founder and director of The Orpheus Singers and serves as director of music at the University Baptist and Brethren Church in State College.
+Christopher Kiver conducts the Concert Choir and Glee Club, oversees the graduate choral conducting program, and teaches classes in choral conducting and choral literature.
+He is founder and director of The Orpheus Singers and serves as Director of Music at the University Baptist and Brethren Church in State College.
 Kiver is a graduate of the University of London, Florida State University and the University of Michigan where he received the D.M.A. in choral conducting.

-Kiver is national chair for the Repertoire and Standards Committee on Male Choirs for the American Choral Directors Association (ACDA).
-He serves the same function for the Eastern Division of ACDA, is immediate past-president of the Pennsylvania chapter of ACDA, and is Choral Content Area Representative for the Pennsylvania Music Educators Association (PMEA).
+Kiver is national chair for the Repertoire and Standards Committee on Male Choirs for the American Choral Directors Association, and a past-president of the Pennsylvania chapter of ACDA.

 A native of England, he has received numerous prizes and scholarships including a Fulbright Award, and the 2002 Sydney World Symposium Foundation Scholarship.
 In 2006, he was a double Grammy Award winner ("Best Choral Performance" and "Best Classical Album") as a chorus master for the critically acclaimed Naxos recording of William Bolcom’s monumental Songs of Innocence and of Experience.